colinswrath/WindsOfTheNorth/gameplayguide/coregameplay.markdown

 # Crafting Changes
 ---

-In Winds of the North, there is a new type of crafting called "Scroll Crafting".
-Staff Enchanting and Cooking have also recieved major reworks. (thanks to <a href="https://www.nexusmods.com/skyrimspecialedition/mods/95196">Sorcerer</a> and <a href="https://www.nexusmods.com/skyrimspecialedition/mods/132680">Staff Enchanting Plus</a>)
+In Winds of the North, there is a new type of crafting called "Scroll Crafting" and a major overhaul of Staff Enchanting (thanks to <a href="https://www.nexusmods.com/skyrimspecialedition/mods/95196">Sorcerer</a> and <a href="https://www.nexusmods.com/skyrimspecialedition/mods/132680">Staff Enchanting Plus</a>).
+Cooking has also recieved a major overhaul.

 ## Scroll Crafting